PacktPublishing/Web-Development-with-Bootstrap-4-and-Angular-2-Second-Edition/README.md

-#Learning Web Development with Bootstrap and Angular, Second Edition
+#Web Development with Bootstrap and Angular, Second Edition
 By Packt

 ## Overview

-This repository contains source code referenced in [Learning Web Development with Bootstrap and Angular, Second Edition] (https://www.packtpub.com/web-development/learning-web-development-bootstrap-and-angular-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781785880810) book.
+This repository contains source code referenced in [Web Development with Bootstrap and Angular, Second Edition] (https://www.packtpub.com/web-development/learning-web-development-bootstrap-and-angular-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781785880810) book.

 ## About the Book